meteor/postgres-packages/docs/publish.md

 ### With raw query

-Notice that when you don't use the query builder, you need to manually specify the name of the table so that Meteor knows what table to put the data in on the client.
+Notice that when you don't use the query builder, you need to manually specify the name of the table with `publishAs` so that Meteor knows what table to put the data in on the client.

 Read more here: [Knex raw queries](http://knexjs.org/#Raw-Queries).